kamir/kstreams-perf-test/README.md

 # kstreams-perf-test
-Performance testing for KStreamsApplications
+Performance testing for KStreamsApplications.

-## Quick-Start
+## Quick-Start - using Confluent Platform locally installed

 ### Step by step approach: